 Loss

-I have suffered loss in the amount of AMOUNT SOUGHT, being the cost of services provided by CREDIT REPAIR AGENCY (ADD VCAT FILING FEE IF APPLICABLE).
+I have suffered loss in the amount of AMOUNT SOUGHT, being the cost of services provided by CREDIT REPAIR AGENCY.

 Warning: This advice is for information only and should not be relied upon as legal advice.
 This information applies only in Victoria, Australia and was updated on 1 June 2015